 The middle school visual arts courses teach a broad range of skills and knowledge with creative exploration and expression.
 The sixth-grade course focuses on understanding the processes and development of art and culture through history.
 Seventh-grade students develop skills in many types of media and learn to process visual information through careful observation and understanding of the elements of art.
-Eighth-grade students develop a more personal approach to art-making as they explore the “why" of art making as well as the “what”.
+Eighth-grade students develop a more personal approach to art-making as they explore the “why" of artmaking and the “what.”
 Acknowledging that we all have a story to tell and something to say, students explore social issues in art, collaborative projects, and self-expression learning new techniques and practicing skills they have been introduced to in previous years.

 The arts program culminates with an all-school arts exhibition in the spring.
-All students are involved and are able to experience the curating and opening of a show.
-Performing art students sing and play piano and other instruments during the opening reception.
-The horticultural and culinary arts students provide the food and fresh cut flower arrangements.
-It is an instructive experience for the students, parents and guests, and a time for us to share our talents with the community.
+All students are involved and can experience the curating and opening of a gallery art show, complete with lighting, music, and refreshments.
+It is an instructive experience for the students, parents, and guests and a time for us to share our talents with the community.
 We partner with a local nonprofit gallery each year for a themed art exhibit curated by our Arts Diploma students.